gobeyondidentity/developer-docs/docs/workflows/applications.md

 # Application Overview

-An application is created within a realm to configure OAuth2/OIDC flows.
-It represents your application (e.g. AcmeCorp Android App, Todo-List iOS App, etc) and utilized its realm's directory, policy, events, and branding objects.
-The application contains client configuration, token configuration, and an [Authenticator Config](../platform-overview/authenticator-config.md).
+An application is an abstraction in the admin console that enables you to configure passkey binding and authentication in your mobile/web apps.
+An application contains client configuration, token configuration, and an [Authenticator Config](../platform-overview/authenticator-config.md).
+There are two ways to create an admin console application for your apps:

+- **One application per platform**: In this scenario, there is one admin console application created per app on each platform your app supports (iOS, Android, Web, etc).
+This is easier to configure upfront and provides flexibility in regards to platform specific configurability.
+However, it is more difficult to configure the generation of passkey binding links across platforms.

+- **One application for all platforms**: In this scenario, there is one admin console application created for your app across all platforms you support.
+This is more difficult to configure upfront as it required building a web routing layer to redirect passkey binding links appropriately, however it makes it easier to accomplish a more seamless experience when generating passkey binding links across platforms.

+A [realm](./realms.md) contains multiple applications, and an application utilizes the realm's directory, policy, events, and branding objects.
 To see how an application fits in the wider Beyond Identity architecture, check out [Architecture](../platform-overview/architecture.md).

 ## Create Application from Admin Console